LipSurf/plugins/chrome-extension/README.md

 TODO
 ===
 v0.3
-- [ ] don't init all plugins on all pages
-- [ ] make sure all of constants is not being including in riot options-page
+- [x] make sure all of constants is not being including in riot options-page
 - [ ] make run, runOnPage, and matchFn more consistently named
 - [ ] Gulp strip comments, remove unused deps
-- [ ] Languages
+- [x] Languages
 - [ ] Change "no headphone mode" to "headphones mode" and have it on by default?
 - [ ] Top Sites Plugin
 - [ ] Plugins aren't updating for existing users